Friday79/my_collections/README.md

 ## Acknowledgments
 1. My mentor and the tutor team

-2.Code Institute - for learning materials, guidance and walkthrough project.
+2. Code Institute - for learning materials, guidance and walkthrough project.